 Proper and timely recognition of the employees for their efforts, contribution, and achievements for ensuring business growth is essential to improve their retention.
 Such initiatives go a long way in improving employee loyalty and strengthening their emotional connection with the organization.
 Recognition helps to keep employees motivated and assures them that their efforts are valued by the organization.
 This inspires them to continue to give their best.

-Organizations can improve employee retention significantly by implementing a few simple strategies.
+Organizations should implement these 6 effective strategies to improve employee retention significantly.
 This can, in turn, impact on the long term growth, productivity, and success of the organization positively.